PUBLIC COMMENT

 How much money is there?

-This is important to remember because the County only receives a certain amount of funds each year that are able to be used for repairs, rehabilitation and accessibility projects.
+This is important to remember because the County only receives a certain amount of funds each year to be used for repairs, rehabilitation and accessibility projects.

 Contact the office for more information about funding availability.